 Are there risks associated with spacing pregnancies too far apart?

 It's not clear why long pregnancy intervals might cause health problems.
 It's possible that pregnancy improves uterine capacity to promote fetal growth and support, but that over time these beneficial physiological changes disappear.
-Unmeasured factors, such as maternal illnesses, might play a role too.

 What's the best interval between pregnancies?

 To reduce the risk of pregnancy complications and other health problems, research suggests waiting 18 to 24 months but less than five years after a live birth before attempting your next pregnancy.
-Balancing concerns about infertility, women older than 35 might consider waiting 12 months before becoming pregnant again.
+Balancing concerns about infertility, people older than 35 might consider waiting 12 months before becoming pregnant again.

 Choosing when to have another baby is a personal decision.
 When planning your next pregnancy, you and your partner might consider various factors in addition to the health risks and benefits.
 Until you make a decision about when to have another child, use a reliable method of birth control.